jmaw001/rshell/README.md

 *input and output redirections are not working.
 *when using a pipe: after the pipe command has passed, the next command will not output anything.
 *using proper white spaces between the start of the piping command is recommended as parsing for first few arguments is not perfect.

+HW3:
+*getenv() for PATH is not used because it creates a bug where no commands work after it executes.
+Still stuck with execvp
 ```

 Problems in ls